The Oak National Academy may be accessed here:

 Statement of Curriculum Intent

 Plume Academy is the only 11-18 secondary school situated in the historic town of Maldon, Essex.
-In recent years, the number of students on roll has increased significantly, with many families moving into the various new housing developments in the area and many more from out of catchment electing to send their child to the academy.
+In recent years, the number of students on roll has increased significantly, with many families moving into the various new housing developments in the area and many more from out-of-catchment electing to send their child to the academy.
+Consequently, the academy is heavily over-subscribed.

-We believe that a three-year Key Stage 3 programme is the best option for our learners, as it enables them to experience the broad spectrum of educational experiences that an academy of our size is able to offer.
-At Plume, students have an entitlement to knowledge – the acquisition of knowledge over a formative, three-year period, in range of subjects, provides them with rich opportunities to build cultural capital and the ability to make informed choices about the subjects they wish to study in greater depth when they move into their next Key Stage.
+The academy believes that a three-year Key Stage 3 programme is the best option for our learners, as it enables them to experience the broad spectrum of educational experiences.
+At Plume, students have an entitlement to knowledge.
+The acquisition of knowledge over a three-year period, in a range of subjects, provides them with rich opportunities to build cultural capital and the ability to make informed choices about the subjects they wish to study in greater depth when they move into their next Key Stage.

-This is not an academy that has narrowed its vision – students pursue a rigorous and well-planned academic curriculum that encompasses a wide range of E-Bacc and STEM subjects, as well as the creative arts of Dance and Drama.
-Physical Education extends beyond the classroom and into a vast array of extra-curricular experiences.
-The academy also places a high value on reading and scholarship, with all Key Stage 3 learners at our Mill Road Campus participating in the Accelerated Reader Programme.
+This is not an academy that has narrowed its vision – students pursue a rigorous and well-planned academic curriculum that encompasses a wide range of EBacc and STEM subjects, as well as the creative arts of Dance and Drama.
+Physical Education extends beyond the classroom and into a vast array of extra-curricular experiences, as do the creative arts.
+The academy also places a high value on reading and scholarship – all students are gifted a novel on joining the academy in Year 7.

-When students move into Key Stage Four, the curriculum personalised even further, with a continued focus on academic rigour at all levels.
-In addition to its core compulsory programme of English, mathematics, science (with most learners studying stand-alone courses in all three) and religious education, the academy continues to offer a full range of technology, physical education, foreign language, computing, humanity and creative arts subjects.
-Additionally, students also have the option to study less-frequently offer subjects at Key Stage Four, including child development, psychology and sociology.
+When students move into Key Stage Four, the curriculum is personalised even further, with a continued focus on offering rigorous but appropriate degrees of challenge for at all learners, including a small and growing number of vocational programmes for those learners who learner better in such environments.
+In addition to a core compulsory programme of English, mathematics, science and Personal Development (with most learners studying stand-alone courses in all three science disciplines), the academy continues to offer a full range of technology, physical education, foreign language, computing, humanities and creative arts subjects.
+Additionally, students also have the option to study less-frequently offered subjects at Key Stage Four, including child development, psychology and sociology.

 Parental guides for each subject in each year group can be found by clicking on the year group tabs.